Setting goals can be an excellent way to help you on your path to healing from traumatic events....

 Narcissistic abuse is a form of emotional and psychological manipulation inflicted by someone with narcissistic tendencies.
 It is often covert, making it difficult to recognise and even harder to escape.
 The perpetrator, typically a parent or partner - but sometimes an adult child - uses tactics such as gaslighting, belittling, and emotional blackmail to maintain control over their victim.

-For daughters of narcissistic mothers, the impact can be profound and long-lasting.
+For children, the impact of this can be profound and long-lasting.
 This form of abuse can erode self-esteem, create feelings of unworthiness, and lead to complex emotional and mental health issues.
-In my own life, the psychological abuse inflicted by my mother continued until I was in my 40's; the only way to make it stop, was to go completely no-contact with her.
-Even after I went no-contact, she tried every possible avenue to continue the psychological abuse until I eventually moved to another country.
+In my own life, the psychological abuse inflicted by my mother continued until I was in my 40's and I did not realise that her behaviour is not normal.

 Recognising the Signs and Breaking Free